zenml-io/zenml/docs/book/mlops_stacks/container_registries/amazon_ecr.md

 ---
-description: Store container images in Amazon ECR.
+description: Store container images in Amazon ECR
 ---

 The AWS container registry is a [container registry](./overview.md) flavor provided with